 As a result of the listening sessions and feedback a Wyoming Perkins V Advisory Council was formed.
 Over 60 listening session attendees indicated a willingness to serve on the Advisory Council.
 After careful consideration and taking geographic region, community size, and the special populations that Perkins V requires be included a Wyoming Perkins V Advisory Council was formed.
 (See Attachment 1) All Wyoming Perkins V Advisory Council meetings are open to the public and access is available by electronic means.
 The Wyoming Perkins V Advisory Council meetings were facilitated by representatives from McRel.
-In an effort to be as transparent as possible the WDE-CTE team also had the CTE webpage updated in order to accommodate the new Perkins V Advisory Council as they meet and create each piece of the new Perkins V plan for Wyoming.
+In an effort to be as transparent as possible the WDE-CTE team also had the CTE webpage updated in order to accommodate the new Perkins V information.
+The website also allows stakeholders across Wyoming to follow the Wyoming Perkins V Advisory Council as they meet and create each piece of the new Perkins V plan for Wyoming.
 The Wyoming Perkins V Advisory Council will have an opportunity to review, comment and change the proposed plan prior to the plan being released for public comment on December 2, 2019.
 The Wyoming Perkins V Advisory Council will continue to be used to guide the WDE CTE team throughout the Perkins V four (4) year grant period.

 The state determined levels of performance were published for a 60-day comment period beginning September 9, 2019 through November 8, 2019 to allow stakeholders the opportunity to provide written comment.
 (See Attachment 2) Responses are currently being formulated for each comment received.
 All of the comments were reviewed and considered for incorporation into the Wyoming Perkins V plan where appropriate and feasible.
-The Perkins V plan in its entirety will be published for a 30-day comment period beginning December 2, 2019 through January 2, 2020 to provide stakeholders the opportunity to provide written comment.
+The Perkins V plan in its entirety was published for a 30-day comment period beginning December 2, 2019 through January 3, 2020 to provide stakeholders the opportunity to provide written comment.
+All of the comments were reviewed by the Wyoming State Perkins V Advisory Council and considered into for incorporation into the Wyoming Perkins V plan where appropriate and feasible.